Abbott Laboratories (NYSE:ABT) Releases FY 2022 Earnings Guidance

 Abbott Laboratories (NYSE:ABT – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $5.17-$5.23 for the period, compared to the consensus estimate of $5.05.
 The company issued revenue guidance of -.
 Abbott Laboratories also updated its Q4 2022 guidance to $0.86-$0.92 EPS.

-A number of equities research analysts recently commented on the stock.
-Wells Fargo & Company reduced their price objective on shares of Abbott Laboratories from $150.00 to $140.00 and set an overweight rating for the company in a research report on Monday, October 10th.
-Erste Group Bank cut shares of Abbott Laboratories from a buy rating to a hold rating in a report on Thursday, August 25th.
-Morgan Stanley dropped their target price on shares of Abbott Laboratories from $126.00 to $117.00 and set an overweight rating for the company in a report on Thursday, October 20th.
-Wolfe Research began coverage on shares of Abbott Laboratories in a report on Tuesday, July 5th.
-They issued an underperform rating for the company.
-Finally, BTIG Research dropped their target price on shares of Abbott Laboratories from $126.00 to $123.00 and set a buy rating for the company in a report on Monday, October 17th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Abbott Laboratories currently has a consensus rating of Moderate Buy and an average target price of $123.00.
+Several research firms have issued reports on ABT.
+StockNews.com downgraded shares of Abbott Laboratories from a strong-buy rating to a buy rating in a research note on Thursday, October 20th.
+Cowen decreased their target price on shares of Abbott Laboratories from $150.00 to $130.00 in a research report on Wednesday, July 13th.
+Wells Fargo & Company cut their price target on shares of Abbott Laboratories from $150.00 to $140.00 and set an overweight rating on the stock in a research note on Monday, October 10th.
+Stifel Nicolaus cut their target price on shares of Abbott Laboratories from $136.00 to $126.00 in a research note on Monday, July 18th.
+Finally, UBS Group dropped their price target on shares of Abbott Laboratories from $142.00 to $128.00 and set a buy rating on the stock in a research note on Wednesday, July 27th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and eleven have given a buy rating to the stock.
+Based on data from MarketBeat.com, Abbott Laboratories currently has a consensus rating of Moderate Buy and a consensus target price of $123.00.

 Abbott Laboratories Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, November 15th.
-Shareholders of record on Friday, October 14th will be issued a $0.47 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, November 15th.
+Shareholders of record on Friday, October 14th will be paid a dividend of $0.47 per share.
+This represents a $1.88 dividend on an annualized basis and a yield of 1.92%.
 The ex-dividend date is Thursday, October 13th.
-This represents a $1.88 dividend on an annualized basis and a dividend yield of 1.89%.
-Abbott Laboratories’s dividend payout ratio (DPR) is presently 42.44%.
+Abbott Laboratories’s payout ratio is 42.44%.

 Abbott Laboratories Company Profile